-During the acute period of infection, the amount of HIV in a person's blood is very high as their body is not yet ready to mount an immune response.
+During the acute period of infection, the level of virus in a person's blood is very high as their body is not yet able to mount an immune response.

 An acute HIV infection may have initial flu-like symptoms such as swollen glands, sore throat, and fever.